OPDIVO Qvantig® (nivolumab + hyaluronidase-nvhy) is approved as a subcutaneous injection

 BCLC=Barcelona Clinic Liver Cancer; LEN=lenvatinib; SOR=sorafenib.

-Up to 4 induction doses with OPDIVO + YERVOY, followed by maintenance with OPDIVO monotherapy2
+Up to 4 induction doses with OPDIVO + YERVOY, followed by monotherapy maintenance with OPDIVO Qvantig2,9

-*OPDIVO is administered as a 30-minute IV infusion in both the induction and maintenance phases.2 †YERVOY is administered as a 30-minute IV infusion following OPDIVO IV over 30 minutes on the same day.2,7 ‡Minimum of 1 dose of OPDIVO + YERVOY is required before proceeding to OPDIVO monotherapy.1
+*OPDIVO is administered as a 30-minute IV infusion in both the induction (maximum of 4 doses) and maintenance phases.
+OPDIVO IV monotherapy is also an available option in the maintenance phase following short-term induction.2 †YERVOY is administered as a 30-minute IV infusion following OPDIVO IV over 30 minutes on the same day.2 ‡OPDIVO Qvantig is administered as a 3–5 minutes subcutaneous injection.9 Recommended administration time is 3–5 minutes and does not include other aspects of treatment.
+Actual clinic time may vary.
+Must be administered by a healthcare professional.9 ‖Minimum of 1 dose of OPDIVO + YERVOY is required before proceeding to OPDIVO Qvantig monotherapy.1

 Safety Data